5 NIGHTS | 50 MILES | GODDARD CANYON

 Mt.
 Goddard is a massive, imposing mountain located in one of the most remote sections in Kings Canyon National Park.
-Standing at over 13,560′, Mt.
-Goddard sits atop the relatively isolated Goddard Divide and commands one of the most most extensive views of the High Sierra.
-From its summit, one can view nearly every major peak in the High Sierra.
-There are no trails to the summit, and our looped route from Courtright Reservoir will traverse Goddard Canyon, Black Cap Basin and the LeConte Divide.
-This is a mountain, and experience, that summer dreams are made of.
-While no experience is needed, this route is great for experienced backpackers ready to push the limits of what is possible, and fit and motivated individuals with an appetite for big challenges and true adventure.
+Standing at over 13,560′, the mountain sits atop the relatively isolated Goddard Divide and arguably commands the most extensive view of the High Sierra.
+From the top, one can view nearly every major peak in the High Sierra.
+Our looped route from Courtright Reservoir will traverse Goddard Canyon, Black Cap Basin and the LeConte Divide.
+This is mountain that summer dreams are made of.
+While no experience is needed, this trek is best suited for experienced backpackers ready to push the limits of what is possible, and fit and motivated individuals with an appetite for big challenges and true adventure.

 - Guided 5 night, 50 mile trek to Kings Canyon National Park and Mt.
 Goddard

 - Roundtrip transportation between Shaver Lake, CA meeting point and our trailhead

 - Facilitate carpool transportation to/from Northern California and Clovis/Fresno area to meeting point

 - Personalized pack-check prior to departure